raileym/railey.io/content/study/demonstration/_index.md

 ---
-title: 📊 Learn Data Science
+title: 📊 Demonstration
-linkTitle: Data Science
+linkTitle: Demonstration
-summary: An example of using Wowchemy's Book layout for publishing online courses.
+summary: Included here is an example of my assorted citations for math.
 date: '2021-01-24'
 type: book
 ---